Research and knowledge exchange

 Royal Academy of Engineering (RAE)

 The RAE is the UK’s national academy for engineering and they bring together the most successful and talented engineers from across the engineering sectors for a shared purpose: to advance and promote excellence in engineering.
 The RAE runs a comprehensive programme of awards and schemes to encourage engineering research and facilitate closer contacts between the industrial and academic worlds.
-For funding opportunities, go to their funding pages on their website.
+For funding opportunities, go to their funding pages on the RAE website.

 Royal Astronomical Society (RAS)